imagej/imagej.github.io/_pages/plugins/imbalence.md

 3\.
 Save .ijm files in the desired location within your imageJ application

 4\.
-Go to "Plugins/Macros/install..." to add the macros, or drag-and-drop the .ijm file into ImageJ/FIJI
+Go to {% include bc path="Plugins|Macros|Install..." %} to add the macros, or drag-and-drop the .ijm file into ImageJ/FIJI